-Police to confiscate and crush illegal e-bikes
+Police to crush illegal e-bikes and scooters

 - Published

-Cumbria Police said its 15-week long operation would focus on electric scooters and bikes, antisocial behaviour and drug dealing.
+Cumbria Police said its 15-week long operation would focus on electric scooters and bikes, anti-social behaviour and drug dealing.

 Electrically assisted pedal cycles are legal to ride as long as they do not travel beyond 15.5mph (25km/h) while in powered mode.

-He said the operation would also focus on anti-social driving, adding: "I know from doing my survey last year it is literally the second most reported thing after antisocial behaviour."
+He said the operation would also focus on anti-social driving, adding: "I know from doing my survey last year it is literally the second most reported thing after anti-social behaviour."

 On Thursday he heard residents' concerns in the Morton area of Carlisle and said: "I've come across a few residents and spoken to a lot of people whose main concerns were, no surprises: e-scooters, certainly use on pavements and drug dealing in the local area."